 Interested in learning more about your ancestors, but don't know where or how to begin?
 Afraid of what you might find if you go barking up the family tree?
 Any skeletons in your family's closet?
 Stumped about how you're really related to Cousin Harold?

-If you answered yes to any of these questions, you might want to join genealogist Nancy Giles as she explains these topics and more in Genealogy 101, a free, six-week course held at the Scott County Public Library in Georgetown, beginning on April 5, 2018.
+If you answered yes to any of these questions, you might want to join genealogist Nikki Chowning as she explains these topics and more in Genealogy 101, a free, six-week course held at the Scott County Public Library in Georgetown, beginning in April 2019.

 Genealogy 101 will be held on six consecutive nights beginning in April 2019.
 Classes will be held in the Scott County Public Library, 104 South Bradford Lane, in Georgetown.
 To register for the course, call the Library at (502) 863-3566.